annjose/myblog/content/post/graphql-intro.md

 ### Queries

 Query is an operation that defines what we want to get from the GraphQL server.
 Queries return only the data that you ask for and a query has the same shape as the result.
 You create a query by specifying the fields (top-level fields or nested fields) of the types until every leaf node is a scalar.
-You can also have pass *arguments* to every field and nested object in the query.
+You can also pass *arguments* to every field and nested object in the query.
 Queries can also include reusable snippets called *fragments* that help in splitting complex queries into smaller chunks and avoid repetition of fields.

   Here is a sample query that fetches a github issue from the repository https://github.com/octocat/Hello-World/issues/392: